mysociety/alaveteli/doc/manual/docs/running/upgrading.md

 ====================

 <p class="lead">
-  Alaveteli is under active development &mdash; don't let the version you're running get too far behind our latest
+  Alaveteli is under active development &mdash; don&rsquo;t let the version you&rsquo;re running get too far behind our latest
   <a href="{{site.baseurl}}docs/glossary/#release" class="glossary__link">release</a>.
-  This page describes how to keep your site up-to-date
+  This page describes how to keep your site up to date.
 </p>

 ## How to upgrade the code